mavericks065/jekyll-now/_posts/2019-1-14-How-to-innovate-in-companies-afraid-of-failing.md

 ## Conclusion

-Innovating and make your team experiment is a task that requires a lot of trust, energy and margin.
+Innovating and make your team experiment is a task that requires a lot of *trust*, energy and margin.

 There are a lot of unknowns on these projects and difficulties appear from the very start of these projects with an underlying negative and paradoxical communication.
 This communication highlight some company culture issue that will make experimenting difficult.

 ### Key takeaways

-To get out of this way little box the best you can do is:

-* to try to focus on some very precise problem to solve
+* try to focus on some very precise problem to solve
 * fix short term realisable milestones where could be decided to stop or continue the project
 * incremental milestones
 * being able to reduce the scope in order to focus on innovation and experimentation